quicwg/base-drafts/draft-ietf-quic-transport.md

 handshake are also authenticated by the cryptographic handshake.

-Each endpoint includes the value of the Source Connection ID field from the most recent Initial packet it sent in the handshake_connection_id transport parameter; see {{transport-parameter-definitions}}.
+Each endpoint includes the value of the Source Connection ID field from the most recent Initial packet it sent in the initial_connection_id transport parameter; see {{transport-parameter-definitions}}.
 A server includes the Destination Connection ID field it receives in original Initial packets from the client - Initial packets received by the server prior to sending a Retry packet